10 Best Plants for Goldfish Tanks

 Source

-Bucephalandra is a strong plant for goldfish tanks because it has tough leaves and attaches to hardscape like Anubias.
-The downside is price.
-It grows slowly, so it is better for aquarists who want a more polished planted look.
+Bucephalandra is a strong plant for goldfish tanks because it has tough leaves and grows attached to rocks or driftwood.

 Best Floating Plants for Goldfish Tanks